LIFT Project

 - Only 6% (1 to be exact) have any wrap around services, although 2 have peer support available.
 4 programs have case manager check-ins.

-The main reason we do this project is because of the people we meet – people who have successfully turned their lives around because of stable housing, and those we know who have fallen through the cracks.
+The main reason we completed this project is because of the people we meet – people who have successfully turned their lives around because of stable housing, and those we know who have fallen through the cracks.
 We know first-hand that recovery and re-entry are complex but also possible.
 People have amazing stories and amazing potential when a community adequately supports their needs.

 LIFT Team Members: